cloudfoundry/cf-acceptance-tests/README.md

 --- | ---
 `apps`| Tests the core functionalities of Cloud Foundry: staging, running, logging, routing, buildpacks, etc.  This test group should always pass against a sound Cloud Foundry deployment.
-`backend_compatibility` | Tests interoperability of droplets staged on the DEAs running on Diego `capi_experimental` | Tests features of Cloud Foundry that are currently under development.
-If you don't know what these tests are, you probably don't need to run them.
-`credhub`| Tests CredHub-delivered Secure Service credentials in the service binding.
+`backend_compatibility` | Tests interoperability of droplets staged on the DEAs running on Diego `credhub`| Tests CredHub-delivered Secure Service credentials in the service binding.
 [CredHub configuration][credhub-secure-service-credentials] is required to run these tests.
 In addition to selecting a `credhub_mode`, `credhub_client` and `credhub_secret` values are required for these tests.
 `detect` | Tests the ability of the platform to detect the correct buildpack for compiling an application if no buildpack is explicitly specified.
 `docker`| Tests our ability to run docker containers on Diego and that we handle docker metadata correctly.